Can’t remember the last time you went number two? Are you feeling gassy, bloated, and clogged up? You might just be constipated.

 Bisacodyl (Dulcolax) and senna are both stimulant laxatives that have been found to be safe in pregnancy.
 Because they are stimulants, though, they can cause abdominal cramps and diarrhea and can lead to dehydration.
 Some recommendations state that bisacodyl should be avoided during the first trimester.
 Senna should be taken with caution, and only if your doctor recommends. (source).
 Always make sure to talk with your healthcare provider before taking any OTC medications during pregnancy.

 Note that some natural constipation remedies, supplements or OTC products can make you bloated, cause cramping or diarrhea.
 Make sure you let your doctor know of any symptoms you might experience while taking any of these.

 Editor's Note:Dr. Irena Ilic, MD

 Always be sure to avoid polyethylene glycol and magnesium citrate while expecting, as these could possibly harm your baby.

 Castor oil must also be avoided, as it can cause irregular and painful contractions, which can be stressful on mom and baby, and possibly even lead to labor.
 It may also cause your baby to pass meconium before delivery, which often leads to complications after birth (source).

 Combat Your Constipation

-Being backed up is rather unpleasant, but unfortunately a common occurrence for many expecting moms, thanks to hormones, stress, and iron supplements.
-Straining from constipation can be uncomfortable and cause hemorrhoids, but generally isn’t cause for concern during pregnancy.
+Being backed up is rather unpleasant, yet a fairly common occurrence for many expecting moms, thanks to hormones, stress, and sometimes iron supplements.
+Straining from constipation can be uncomfortable and cause hemorrhoids, but generally isn’t a cause for concern during pregnancy.

 Try taking a warm bath, upping your vitamin C, and eating some prunes, pears, and papayas to try to get things moving again.
 Staying hydrated, eating high fiber foods, exercising, and adding some probiotics into your diet will help to keep you regular.